gree/flare-tools/README.txt

 ==== RECONSTRUCT subcommand

 'reconstruct' subcommand flushes the existing data and reconstruct new database from another node.
+This subcommand can be applied to both slaves and masters.
+If you reconstruct a master, the node will be turned down and one of slave nodes will take over master's role.

+ $ flare-admin reconstruct node1:12121
+ (confirmation)
+ (construction)

+If you want to reconstruct all nodes in a cluster, you can specify --all option.

+ $ flare-admin reconstruct --all
+ (confirmation)
+ (construction)
+ ...

+This subcommand asks you before committing the change to make sure that you know the result.
+If you're convinced of the effect of this subcommand and doesn't want to be bothered, you can specify --force option to skip the confirmation steps.

- $ flare-damin reconstruct node1:12121
+ $ flare-admin reconstruct --force node1:12121
+ (construction)

 ==== PING subcommand